iioch/ban-bitcoin-nodes-by-country/README.md

 # ban-bitcoin-nodes-by-country
+Fed up with one country sucking all ressources out of you node?
+Has your team just lost against that country?
-Ban all connected bitcoin nodes by country
+Then just ban all connected bitcoin nodes by filtering that country.

 ## Requirements for the bash script (ban.sh)